Akimlav/simple-fvm-from-scratch/theory/README.md

 ```
                     ┌─────────────────────────┐
-                    │  01  Governing Equations │   What PDEs do we solve?
+                    │  01  Governing Equations│   What PDEs do we solve?
                     │      (Navier–Stokes)    │   Continuous form.
                     └────────────┬────────────┘
                                  │
                                  ▼
                     ┌─────────────────────────┐
                     │  02  Finite Volume      │   How to turn a PDE into
                     │      Method (FVM)       │   an algebraic equation.
                     └────────────┬────────────┘
                                  │
                                  ▼
                     ┌─────────────────────────┐
                     │  03  Momentum Equations │   Upwind scheme, coefficients,
                     │      (Discrete)         │   pressure source, under-relaxation.
                     └────────────┬────────────┘
                                  │
                     ┌────────────┴────────────┐